dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 ## onFrameRead

-This event is triggered after the library finishes scanning a frame.
+Specifies an event handler which fires  after the library finishes scanning a frame.

 ```typescript
 onFrameRead: (results: TextResult[]) => void